Bruce Belfrage

 Bruce Belfrage (30 October 1900 - August 1974) was an English actor and BBC radio newsreader.
-He was casting director at the BBC between 1936 and 1939, and founded the BBC Repertory Company in 1939.
+He was a casting director at the BBC between 1936 and 1939, and founded the BBC Repertory Company in 1939.

 Early life

-Bruce Belfrage was born in Marylebone, London, the son of Sydney Henning Belfrage and Frances Grace (née Powley).
+Bruce Belfrage was born in Marylebone, London, the son of Frances Grace (née Powley) and Sydney Henning Belfrage, a physician and author.
 His younger brother was the author and journalist Cedric Belfrage.
 He was educated at Gresham's School before taking an honours degree in modern languages at St John's College, Oxford.

 Career

 Belfrage is reported as performing on stage in London with The Strolling Players in February 1923.
 He played in a notable triumph—A Sleeping Clergyman—with Robert Donat in 1933 and in BBC radio plays in 1934.
 He appeared in his first film in 1932.
-He was a broadcaster in the early days of 2LO at Savoy Hill, and in 1935 joined the BBC as a casting director and later became a news reader and announcer.
+He was a broadcaster in the early days of 2LO at Savoy Hill, and in 1935 joined the BBC as a casting director, later becoming a newsreader and announcer.

 In a famous incident on 15 October 1940, the BBC's Broadcasting House took a direct hit from a delayed-action German bomb, which eventually exploded during the nine o'clock radio news read by Belfrage.
 Seven people were killed, and Belfrage, covered with plaster and soot, carried on reading the news as if nothing had happened.
 Listeners at home heard just a dull thud.

-He enlisted in the Royal Naval Reserve in 1942, and was demobilized with the rank of lieutenant-commander.
+In 1942, he enlisted in the Royal Naval Reserve and was demobilised with the rank of Lieutenant-Commander.

 Belfrage was an unsuccessful Liberal candidate for the South Buckinghamshire division at the 1950 general election.
-He polled 16.5%, and never contested another election.
+He polled 16.5%, and did not contest another election.

 Migration to Australia

 In September 1958, for health reasons, Belfrage migrated to Australia with his second wife Joyce, a TV producer.
 They lived in Melbourne for seven months and transferred to Sydney in 1959.
-Joyce Belfrage quit the ABC in 1962 to work in the advertising industry and initiate a programme of media studies at Macquarie University.
+Joyce Belfrage resigned from ABC in 1962 to work in the advertising industry.
+She initiated a media studies programme at Macquarie University.